 What is meant by grid constraints?

-There are a several key types of constraint which can prevent you from connecting electrical equipment on your site to the National Grid.
+Grid constraints can come in several formats.
+These key types of constraints can prevent you from connecting electrical equipment on your site to the National Grid.
+The most common are:

 - Authorised Capacity – Every electricity user has an authorised capacity.
 This is basically the amount of power that you are allowed to draw from the grid at any one time.
 It will form part of your agreement with your DNO.
 If you want to install a new load on your site – a large piece of equipment, or even lots of small pieces of equipment – you will need to consider whether the extra power demand will make you exceed your allowance.
 If so, you will need to get permission to increase it.